MinaProtocol/mina/rfcs/0041-infra-testnet-persistence.md

 #### Labels and Organization

 As previously mentioned, each of the referenced storage persistence use-cases would make use of the Kubernetes `PersistentVolumeClaim` resource which represents an individual claim or reservation to a volume specification (e.g. storage capacity, list of mount options, custom identifier/name) from an underlying storage class.
-Properties of this resource are demonstrated below though we highlight several pertaining to the organization of this testnet(-role):`pvc` binding mapping.
+Properties of this resource are demonstrated below though we highlight several pertaining to the organization of this testnet(-role):`pvc` mapping.

 `pvc.metadata.name`: <string> - identifier of the persistent volume claim resource.
-Must be unique within a single namespace and referenced within a pod's `volumes` list. e.g. *pickles-nightly-wallets*
+Must be unique within a single namespace and referenced within a pod's `volumes` list. e.g. *pickles-nightly-wallets-11232020*

-`pvc.metadata.namespace`: <string> - testnet from which a persistent volume claim is requested. e.g. *pickles-nightly*
+`pvc.metadata.namespace`: <string> - testnet from which a persistent volume claim is requested. e.g. *pickles-nightly-11232020*

-`pvc.spec.volumeName`: <string> - custom name identifier of the volume to issue a claim to. **Note:** Claims to volumes can be requested across namespaces allowing for shared storage resources between testnets provided the volume's retain policy permits retainment or rebinding. e.g. *pickles-nightly-wallets-volume*
+`pvc.spec.volumeName`: <string> - custom name identifier of the volume to issue a claim to. **Note:** Claims to volumes can be requested across namespaces allowing for shared storage resources between testnets provided the volume's retain policy permits retainment or rebinding. e.g. *pickles-nightly-wallets-11232020-volume*

+**Persistent Volume Claim (PVC) Properties:**

 ```
 FIELDS: